ianblenke/docker-mesos-coreos/README.md

 ## docker-mesos-coreos

-Reliably auto-deploy mesos on CoreOS with a Deis PaaS while gaining experience with mesos deployment.
+Reliably auto-deploy mesos on CoreOS with a Deis PaaS.

 That's the idea behind this project at the moment anyway.